Culture of Sri Lanka: Volleyball

 Volleyball is the national game of Sri Lanka.

 Birds in Sri Lankan Culture

 Birds hold a special place in Sri Lankan culture.
 Villagers maintain a nest at their home for home sparrows.
 Sparrows are believed to bring luck when residing in your home.
 The most popular bird in Sri Lanka is the peacock, the sacred bird of the God Kataragama.

 Gira Sandeshaya (Parrot Message), Hansa Sandeshaya (Swan message), Mayura Sandeshaya (Peacock Message), Salalihini Sandeshaya (Myna Message) are pieces of ancient literature.

 There exist numerous stories about birds, society and people.
 Birds are considered to be sacred and local gods are believed to have travelled on them.

-The King Ravana story involved a wooden air craft called Dandu Monara (Wodden Peacock), in which he flew to India to abduct Seetha causing a war among Rama and Rawana.
+The King Ravana story involved a wooden air craft called Dandu Monara (Wooden Peacock), in which he flew to India to abduct Seetha causing a war among Rama and Rawana.